Improved Convergence Factor of Windowed Anderson Acceleration for Symmetric Fixed-Point Iterations: Simulations

 We next present two numerical tests which compare the computational expense and performance of AA(m) and the standard TME fixed-point iteration on Data Model 1.
-We utilized the standard TME fixed-point iteration over the alternative approach when comparing computational time and cost because we found the fixed-point iteration given by \eqref{eq:TME1} outperformed \eqref{eq:TME2M} for these measures.
+We utilized the standard TME fixed-point iteration over the alternative approach when comparing computational time and cost because we found the fixed-point iteration given by \eqref{eq:TME1} outperformed \eqref{eq:TME2M} on these measures.
 As before, we solved ten different instantiations of Data Model 1 from ten different random initializations of our methods.
 The two settings of Data Model 1 we considered were $(p,n)=(100,110)$ and $(p,n)=(200,210)$.
 Each method ran until the fixed-point error was less than or equal to $10^{-12}$.
 Figures~\ref{fig:p100} and \ref{fig:p200} display the results of the numerical experiments.
 From the figures, we see that in all of the tests AA(m) required less iterations to compute a solution to the desired tolerance.
 For the setting $(p,n)=(100,110)$, AA(3) always obtained a solution faster than the fixed-point iteration while AA(2) computed a solution slower one time in all of the one hundred experiments.
 The results were similar for $(p,n)=(200,210)$.
 In this setting, AA(2) and AA(3) computed solutions faster than the fixed-point approach in all tests, and the fixed-point iteration only computed a solution faster than AA(1) in two tests.
-Thus, these experiments demonstrate that Anderson acceleration provides a powerful method for solving the TME and can significantly outperform the standard fixed-point schemes, besting these methods in both iteration and computational complexity in a vast majority of our test cases.
+Thus, these experiments demonstrate AA provides a powerful method for solving the TME and can significantly outperform the standard fixed-point schemes.

 Data Model 2 was used in our second set of experiments.
-We solved ten different instantiations of the model with ten different random initializations of each method for a total of one hundred implementations of each method.
+We solved ten different instantiations of the model with ten different random initializations of each approach for a total of one hundred implementations of each method.
 All algorithms were terminated when the fixed-point error was less than $10^{-12}$.